tsfpga/tsfpga/doc/sphinx/module_structure.rst

 For example, if we want to set up :ref:`local test configurations <local_configuration>` we must use a file called exactly ``module_<name>.py`` in the root of the module.

-Additionally the :class:`get_modules() <tsfpga.module.get_modules>` function in tsfpga, which creates :meth:`module objects <tsfpga.module.BaseModule>` from a source tree, will look for source files only in certain sub-directories.
+Additionally the :meth:`get_modules() <tsfpga.module.get_modules>` function in tsfpga, which creates :class:`module objects <tsfpga.module.BaseModule>` from a source tree, will look for source files only in certain sub-directories.

 Below is a recommended folder structure.
 The different files and folders are explained further down.